pfsense/docs/source/vpn/ipsec/accessing-firewall-services-over-ipsec-vpns.rst

 of the system routing table.
 Without a route present, that ends up being the IP address of the default gateway on WAN.

-To add this route to pfSense, perform the following configuration:
+To add this route in the pfSense webGUI, perform the following configuration:

 - Navigate to **System > Routing** on the **Gateways** tab
 - Click **+** to add a gateway